 — Twitter (@Twitter) May 10, 2021

-Finally, funny tweet or not, Twitter use different media formats to engage their audience.
+Finally, funny tweet or not, Twitter uses different media formats to engage its audience.
 So not all their tweets are text-based.

 Some feature funny GIFs and images too.
-Mainly these tend to include customized GIFs/screen recording and screenshots to explain about their product.
+Mainly these tend to include customized GIFs/screen recordings and screenshots to explain about their product.

 Here’s how they do so:

 tested the Tips feature, turns out people love money